 - Covering all the legal, security and operational costs for the first 4 years of the network

-DX Network alpha release on Ethereum testnet, launch of DX Dev Grants.
+Alpha release on Ethereum testnet, launch of DX Dev Grants.

-Key pilot programs launched with select prospective data sellers and buyers which marks the launch of the DX alliance, regrouping organizations and individuals developing new applications on top of the DX Network.
+Key pilot programs launched with select prospective data sellers and buyers, which marks the launch of the DX alliance, regrouping organizations and individuals developing new applications on top of the DX Network.

 The first DX Dev Grants are awarded from the DX Network’s Growth Fund to encourage development of new ventures leveraging the DX Network and to help developers get their applications to market.